sodafoundation/documentation/content/guides/user-guides/multi-cloud/object-archival-restore/_index.md

 description: "User guide for Object Archival and Retrieval"
 weight: 40
 disableToc: false
-tags: ["user guide", "archival and retrieval"]
+tags: ["user guide", "archival and retrieval", "multi-cloud"]
 ---

 ## Introduction to Object archival and retrieval